dienodiba/Fite2dmt.jl/README.md

 Magnetotelluric Inversion with Unstructured Triangular Mesh

 ## Description
 MTri is a two-dimensional finite element magnetotelluric inversion code that supports unstructured mesh of triangular electrical resistivity elements.
-The unstructured mesh is very useful for dealing with topographic effect in the MT data.
-By representing the topography accurately, misinterpretation of the structure can be avoided.
-Also, the mesh around observation stations, or wherever needed, can be refined locally.
+The unstructured mesh is very useful for dealing with complex geometries.
+Surface topography can be represented accurately so that misinterpretation due to the topographic effect can be avoided.
+Also, the mesh around observation stations, or wherever necessary, can be refined locally.

 ## Features